 AthenaHQ ($295/Month)

-AthenaHQ, a YC-backed platform, tracks 9 AI search engines on its self-serve plan at $295/month.
+AthenaHQ, a YC-backed platform, tracks 9 models on its paid tiers, with a free Essential plan covering 5 platforms and a Starter plan at $295/month.
 The platform provides prompt-level analytics, share of voice tracking, and content gap analysis.
-Its standout feature is the ACE citation prediction engine, which estimates the likelihood of earning citations for specific content before you create it.
+Its standout feature is the ACE citation prediction engine, which estimates the likelihood of earning citations for specific content before you create it, though ACE sits on the Enterprise tier (Starter includes basic citation intel).

 If You Need Citation Prediction